tanpinxi/Orbital2020/README.md

 * Ability to change time range when viewing website usage

-Allowing the user to see their website usage for a week-long period and a month-long period as well.
+Allowing the user to see their website usage for a week-long period as well.

 ### Potential Additional Features